Skip to main content

 Verify legal wording from official editions before you act.
 For legal research, treat FederalRegister.gov as informational and verify wording against the official edition or the linked official PDF checkpoint.
 The XML rendering is not legal notice, so save the official text you relied on in your records.

-Do not assume process endpoints this material does not prove.
-These excerpts do not independently establish the exact renunciation procedure or which document is the final agency determination.
-Before you take procedural steps, confirm those points directly in current primary authority.
+Do not assume process endpoints.
+Confirm the exact renunciation procedure and which document is the final agency determination directly with current primary authority before you take procedural steps.
 Keep the document trail you will use to prove completion.

 This is your first real go/no-go point.
 Proceed only when your documentation is clear enough to defend year by year.
 Treat unresolved tax filing questions as a hard pause.
 Treat nationality or travel outcomes as separate issues you must verify directly in primary authority, because this material does not establish those rules.